-The school asks for contributions for educational visits and without these the visits would not be possible but no child is ever excluded from a visit on the grounds of cost.
+The school asks for contributions for educational visits and without these the visits would not be possible.
+No child is ever excluded from a visit on the grounds of cost.
 Please contact the headteacher if you have difficulty contributing towards educational visits.
 Pupils whose parents are in receipt of some benefits may be able to access school visits without payment but our policy is to encourage some donation towards the costs.

 If a visit is planned we will send a letter home with your child to ask for permission for your child to take part and for a contribution towards the cost.
 All contributions for educational visits are made using ParentPay.
-In years 5 and 6 there are residential visits.
-These visits can be paid for over time when your child enters KS2 so that small amounts can be paid off, making payment easier for you to manage.
+The residential visits which take place in years 5 and 6 can be paid for over time when your child enters KS2, small amounts can be paid off, making payment easier for you to manage.
 More details can be found in our Charging and Remissions policy on the school website.